Testosterone Replacement Therapy for Prostate Cancer

 The trial does not specify if you need to stop all current medications, but you cannot participate if you've used certain medications like testosterone, DHEA, or estrogens in the past 6 months.
 It's best to discuss your current medications with the trial team.

-What data supports the effectiveness of testosterone replacement therapy for prostate cancer?
+What evidence suggests that testosterone replacement therapy could be effective for prostate cancer?

 Shalender Bhasin, MD